 Back To School time for many of us.
 That’s our son Jason sitting in a Batman chair at Smith Middle last year now entering 8th grade this year.
 Due to COVID, was not able to get an updated photo 🙁 But always excited to see all his special needs teachers and friends especially after 6 months of being at home.
 Have to admit Mom is pretty excited too 🙂

-Hope you all are enjoying the long Labor Day weekend with family and friends as well.
+Hope you all are enjoyed the long Labor Day weekend with family and friends as well.
 I especially look forward to the cookouts and food from local fairs but things are quieter and different this year.
 Hopefully a return to normal in 2021.
 September and October also means cooler fall evenings.
 I remember years ago when Ron and I would set up a booth for the Hebron Harvest Festival and the temperatures would be 80-90 during the day and drop down into the chilly 50s as soon as the sun set.
 This summer we’ve been able to stay outside longer by hanging out on our patio and starting up the fire pit-love a warm crackling fire 🙂 My son loves the s’mores and hot chocolate too!

 Design a Patio Area around the Fire Pit: Check out some interesting information and photo ideas for creating a comfortable patio space that will also let you get the most enjoyment from your fire pit: http://www.diynetwork.com/how-to/outdoors/structures/designing-a-patio-around-a-fire-pit

 Those of you that like history, science and health may also find this article interesting: The Evolutionary Reason Why We Love Sitting By A Crackling Fire

 As a reminder we will be starting to wind down our landscape services at the end of September/early October so we can transition into our holiday decorating services.
 So if you have any major renovation projects, they may have to wait until spring.
 We do go out and take photos and measurements in the fall while snow-free so we can work on budgets, design and landscaping estimates in late winter as we wait for the snow to melt.
 Check out our latest summer newsletter July 2020